dawn to dusk triple challenge

 Take on an incredible team challenge journeying through majestic mountains of the beautiful Lake District National Park in this brand-new event featuring an off-road mountain biking section.

 Push your limits to complete the course of mountain biking, kayaking, and hiking between dawn and dusk, racing the sun on this triathlon-style adventure charity fundraising challenge.

 bike - hike - kayak

 Challenge Day!
 You will wake early for a pre-challenge breakfast before teams of four begin the adventure with the bike section up the hill and into Grizedale Forest.
 The circuit in the forest is one of the Lake District's most famous mountain biking locations.
-You can guarantee you will be well tested on the forest tracks before descending back to Coniston.
+Don't let the distance fool you into thinking it will be easy, as we guarantee you will be well tested on the forest tracks before descending back to Coniston.

-Next up is the steep, thigh-bursting trek to the summit of the Old Man of Coniston, a classic Lake District mountain looming over the surrounding countryside at 803 metres above sea level.
+Next up is the steep, thigh-bursting trek to the summit of the Old Man of Coniston, a classic Lake District mountain looming over the surrounding countryside at 803 metres above sea level, and back again.

-The final section sees you challenge yourself to a circular kayak loop on Coniston Water (no canoe experience or equipment necessary) before you finish this incredible challenge and celebrate your achievements with your medal, a drink on us and a well-deserved bite to eat!
+The final section puts your teamwork to the test on a circular kayak loop on Coniston Water (no kayak experience or equipment necessary) before you finish this incredible challenge and celebrate your achievements with your medal, a drink on us, and a well-deserved bite to eat!

 With awards for first, second, and third fastest teams, as well as fastest all-female, mixed, and 'Golden Oldies' (teams with a combined age of 200+) and the all-important best team spirit, there's a reason for everyone to keep pushing right until the very end!